Welcome to the WellStart Coach Training Academy!

 Howie Jacobson here.
 I’m really excited to tell you about our coach training program.
 In this letter, I’ll share the program details and philosophy, as well as my thoughts on who should attend.

-I’m not going to use a lot of “persuasion techniques.”
-That’s because I only want really committed participants to go through the program.
-I want to ensure that everyone who joins is willing to work hard, participate fully, show up in all your power and vulnerability, and give generously of yourself to the other participants.
+I'm not going to use a lot of “persuasion techniques” on this page.
+That's because I want only really committed participants to go through the program.
+I want to ensure that everyone who joins is willing to work hard, participate fully, show up in all your power and vulnerability, and give generously of yourself to other participants.

 If you’re a health professional, you’ll learn advanced coaching skills not taught anywhere else in the health or wellness world.
 These skills will immediately differentiate you in terms of effectiveness.